 Living with a roommate is an important part of Bennington’s residential experience.
-All first- and second-year students and some third-year students are paired with one or more roommates.
-Students learn valuable skills around communication, negotiation, conflict resolution and advocacy through living with others and, therefore, it is rare for an incoming student to be placed in a single room.
+First, second, and third-year students are paired with one or more roommates.
+Students learn valuable skills around communication, negotiation, conflict resolution, and advocacy through living with others and, therefore, it is rare for an incoming student to be placed in a single room.
 At Bennington, each house community is shaped by the people who live within it.
 That’s what makes it a home.
-The information you provide on the Housing Questionnaire will assist us in pairing you with a roommate.
-We encourage you to fill out this questionnaire on your own and please answer as thoughtfully and honestly as possible.
+The information you provide on the Housing Application will assist us in pairing you with a roommate.
+Please answer as thoughtfully and honestly as possible

 - Communicate.
 Reach out and/or respond to your roommate before arriving on campus.
 We want you to connect with your roommate via a phone call, FaceTime, Skype, Zoom or Google Hangout rather than only through social media sites, email, or texting.
 Verbal and face-to-face communication allows for a stronger foundation, especially early in the relationship.

-- Have an Open Mind.
-It is unlikely that we will be able to find a perfect match based on the housing questionnaires.
-We do our best to make as many good matches as possible.
-If you are matched with another student who seems different than you and/or any of your friends are, we encourage you to keep an open and positive attitude.
-Part of the college experience is to develop a diverse understanding of others.
-And, this could be a great opportunity to learn more about yourself.
+- Open Mind.
+If you are matched with another student who seems different than you and/or any of your friends, we encourage you to keep an open attitude.
+Part of the college experience is to expand your understanding of others and to learn more about yourself

 - Brainstorm.
 If sharing a room is something new for you or you’ve had experiences and already know some areas that might be difficult for you to navigate, be proactive and generate ideas to prevent issues.
-If you are a light sleeper, you might consider bringing a pair of ear plugs.
+If you are a light sleeper, you might consider bringing a pair of earplugs.
 If you are sensitive to light, an eye mask could be a solution.
-If you or your roommate like(s) to listen to loud music, headphones will be key.
+If one roommate likes to listen to loud music and the other doesn't, headphones will be key

 - Be Realistic.
-Many students rely on their roommate to be a best friend during and after college.
-The reality is you will make many, many connections while at Bennington through orientation, student clubs, classes, work study, and at the dining hall.
-A roommate, minimally, should be someone with whom you can respectfully share common spaces.
+Many students rely on their roommate to be their best friend during and after college.
+The reality is you will make many connections while at Bennington through orientation, clubs and organizations, classes, and work study.
+A roommate is someone with whom you can respectfully share space.

 We’re here to help!
-If you need assistance navigating any housing question—now or in the fall, House Chairs along with staff in the Office of Residential Life are available as resources.
+If you need assistance navigating any housing question—now or in the fall, House Chairs along with staff in the Office of Student Life are available as resources.